DevSaboor/Saboor-s-School-College-Management-System/README.md

-# Saboor-s-School-College-Management-System
+# 🎓 School / College Management System (C++)

-A console-based School/College Management System in C++ with file handling, supporting student and teacher records management (add, search, display, delete) and a simple colored UI.
+This is a simple console-based **School/College Management System** written in C++.
+It allows management of both **students** and **teachers**, with features like adding, displaying, searching, and deleting records.
+Student records include roll number, name, class, marks, total, percentage, and grade calculation, while teacher records include ID, name, subject, and qualification.
+Data is stored in text files (`students.txt`, `teachers.txt`) using file handling for persistence.
+The program also features a colored console interface and menu-driven navigation (Windows only).